 - 1 pair of plimsoles

 Don’t go on this big of an adventure without something to capture the best moments.
-You really don’t have to spend a lot of money these days to pick yourself up a nice point and shoot mirrorless camera/DSLR and an action camera.
+You really don’t have to spend a lot of money these days to pick yourself up a nice point-and-shoot mirrorless

 Getting Jobs in Australia

 Australia is an expensive country.
 This is why the vast majority of backpackers in Australia get jobs at some point in their adventure in order to pay for the awesome opportunities that Australia has to offer.

 The process is actually quite easy and it is rare to hear about someone not being able to get a job for long periods of time.

 This is usually because these people want a specific job or in a specific place.
 If you open yourself up to any opportunity anywhere in Australia then you will have a job in no time.